akpotter/github-proxmark3-standalone-lf-emulator/README.md

 <pre>
-Most current version can be found at: http://exploit.agency/sploit/proxmark3_with-LF_standalone

 This is a collection of precompiled firmware for the Proxmark3.
-The version number of each firmware can be found in /firmware/WHATEVER-FIRMWARE/README.MD
+Most current version of this repo can always be found at: http://exploit.agency/sploit/proxmark3_with-LF_standalone/ The version number of each firmware can be found in /firmware/WHATEVER-FIRMWARE/README.MD

 Included Firmware: